 Effect of alkaline water on tea

 Earlier research on alkaline water on tea shows that brewing tea with alkaline water increases the amount of tea catechins – antioxidant compounds in tea – extracted from the tea leaves.
-Alkaline water has also been shown to reduce the formation of tea cream – deposits that appear on the bottom of a teacup as tea cools.
+Alkaline mineral water has also been shown to reduce the formation of tea cream – deposits that appear on the bottom of a teacup as tea cools.
 Tea cream deposits rob tea of it’s antioxidant potential.
-The ability of alkaline water to prevent tea cream formation is pH dependant.
+The ability of alkaline mineral water to prevent tea cream formation is pH dependant.
 The higher the pH of the alkaline water you make your tea with, the less tea cream will form as your tea cools.
 Thus alkaline water acts to preserve the antioxidant potential of tea as it cools.

 Alkaline water tea: Significantly higher levels of antioxidant gallic acid

 Compared to tea made with pure water (pH of 7), tea made with alkaline water showed double the amount of antioxidant gallic acid compared to plain water.
 This is important because gallic acid has antifungal and antiviral properties in addition to its antioxidant benefit.
 As an antioxidant, gallic acid protects human cells against oxidative damage.
 It has also been shown to have cytotoxicity against cancer cells and is commonly used as a therapy for albuminuria (elevated levels of albumin in the urine) and diabetes.
 Alkaline water was shown to approximately double the gallic acid content of all four of the different teas that were made with it in the study.

 Antioxidant potential of tea made with alkaline water compared to plain water